-African Development Bank Group-funded fisheries programme impacts two million people, drives economic transformation in 16 Southern African Development Community (SADC) countries
+African Development Bank Group-Funded Fisheries Programme Impacts Two Million People, Drives Economic Transformation In 16 Southern African Development Community (SADC) Countries

-The Program for Improving Fisheries Governance and Blue Economy Trade Corridors (PROFISHBLU ) ( has generated cross-border trade volumes exceeding 500,000 tonnes over the past four years, creating employment, strengthening food security, and building climate resilience across 16 SADC member states.
+The Program for Improving Fisheries Governance and Blue Economy Trade Corridors (PROFISHBLUE) ( ) has generated cross-border trade volumes exceeding 500,000 tonnes over the past four years, creating employment, strengthening food security, and building climate resilience across 16 SADC member states.

 The initiative has built capacity for over 250,000 beneficiaries across seven African Development Fund (ADF) countries (Democratic Republic of Congo, Madagascar, Malawi, Mozambique, Tanzania, Zambia, and Zimbabwe) through various trainings, knowledge transfer programs, fish quality assurance equipment and tools, and refrigerated transport vehicles.